"Svenska Dagbladet", Sweden, 7 april 2019. Text: Maria Georgieva, maria.georgieva@svd.se | Photo: Denis Sinyakov

 - We have drunk algae, munched herbal products, had acupuncture together.
 I've been lying down with the legs on the wall, with the butt half a meter up, trying to avoid drain of sperm or embryo, says Monika with a good mood.

-donated eggs and sperm are significantly larger than the supply, and waiting for treatment creates long queues.
+The demand for donated eggs and sperm are significantly larger than the supply, and waiting for treatment creates long queues.
 Time runs out for many people who want children, and the queue time varies depending on where in the country you live.

 - For both mother and child there are bigger medical risks when you are over 40 years old.
 The parents should be able to take care of the child throughout the childhood, says Åsa Sandgren-Åkerman, who works at the Swedish municipalities and county councils.